oconnor663/jacko.io/posts/async_io.md

   - [Non-blocking](#non_blocking)
   - [Poll](#poll)

-Of course async/await wasn't invented for sleeping.
+Of course async/await isn't just for sleeping.
 Our goal all along has been IO, especially network IO.
 Now that we have futures and tasks, we can start doing some real work.

 Let's go back to ordinary, non-async Rust for a moment.
 We'll start with a toy server program and a client that talks to it.
 Then we'll use threads to combine